Top 12 Airtable alternatives for collaborating with your colleagues

 Pipefy interface

-Similar to Asana, Pipefy is another advanced project management and team collaboration tool.
-This tool works best if you’re looking to manage, automate, and report on existing workflows and processes.
-They have dozens of prebuilt process, workflow, PDF, and email templates as well as the ability to create your own quickly.
+With customers like Volvo, IBM, and Santander, Pipefy is another noteworthy Airtable alternative and an advanced project management and team collaboration tool.
+This solution works best if you’re looking to manage, automate, and report on existing workflows and processes.
+It has dozens of prebuilt templates for processes, workflows, PDFs, and emails and offers the option for users to create their own.

-Pipefy has a limited free version, and their paid plans start at $9 per month for each team member.
+Pipefy has a free starter plan for small teams and startups, and its paid plans start at $26 per month for each team member.

 Basecamp project management interface

 Similar to Asana and Pipefy, Basecamp is another advanced project management and team collaboration tool.
-Some of their most popular features include to-do lists, scheduling tools, file and document management, message boards, advanced reporting features, and even a client portal.
+Some of its most popular features include to-do lists, scheduling tools, file and document management, message boards, and advanced reporting features.

 Image of ClickUp

-ClickUp is a robust platform that can take the place of several other apps your team may be using.
-If you’d like to streamline your documents, chat app, goal planning, and more, ClickUp is a great all-around project management tool that will keep your team organized and on the same page.
+ClickUp is a robust Airtable alternative that can take the place of several other apps your team may be using.
+If you’re looking to streamline your document management, chat function, and goal planning, ClickUp is a great all-around project management tool that will keep your team organized and on the same page.

-Though it has hundreds of features, ClickUp really shines when it comes to collaboration.
-The whiteboard feature allows for real-time visualization of your team’s plans, and with remote work the new norm, this is a perfect alternative to getting your group together for an in-person brainstorming session.
+Though it has hundreds of features, ClickUp shines when it comes to collaboration.
+The whiteboard feature allows for real-time visualization of your team’s plans — an excellent remote alternative to in-person brainstorming sessions.

-The Free Forever version of ClickUp is packed with enough features for personal use, but for businesses looking to include unlimited teams, check out the Business or Business Plus plans.
-They’ll cost you $12 or $19 per month, per member and provide access to useful features like stronger automation tools and an API.
+ClickUp’s Free Forever plan is packed with enough features for personal use, but for businesses that need unlimited team members, check out the Unlimited or Business.
+They cost $7 or $12 per month per member, respectively, and provide access to useful features like stronger automation tools and an application programming interface (API).
+ClickUp also has an Enterprise plan for larger teams with advanced functionalities.
+You can contact their sales team to learn about its pricing.

 Image of Trello

-Trello has been around for a while in the project management world — and for good reason.
-Part of the Atlassian suite (home of JIRA and Confluence), Trello gets points for an attractive interface that’s built on simple cards.
+Trello has been around for a while in the project management world — and it remains popular for a reason.
+Part of the Atlassian suite (home of Jira and Confluence), Trello gets points for an attractive interface that’s built on kanban-style cards.

-If you need help checking mundane tasks off your to-do list, you might find Trello’s Butler Power-Up to be a nice addition.
-You can automate simple actions like moving lists or let it take care of alerting the team about deadlines or new assignments.
+If you need help checking mundane tasks off your to-do list, you might find Trello’s Butler automation helpful.
+You can use it to automate simple actions like moving lists or alerting your team about deadlines and new assignments.

-If your team can make do with fewer than 10 boards, the free account is pretty generous with its unlimited storage, cards, and Power-Ups.
-You can snag unlimited boards at $5 per month, per user and add additional project views starting at $10 per month, per user.
+If your team can make do with fewer than 10 kanban boards, the free account allows unlimited storage, cards, and Trello Power-Ups (add-ons for additional functionality).
+You can get an unlimited number of boards at $5 per month per user and add additional project views starting at $10 per month per user with Premium plan.
+For unlimited workspaces and organization-scale actions, the Enterprise plan costs approximately $17.50 for 50 users and varies based on the number of users you have.

 Image of Zoho Projects

-Zoho as a whole is a powerful software suite, so it’s no surprise its project collaboration tool is worth exploring.
-The interface is very customizable; you can opt to see everything all at once or set up filters to display only your most useful tools and items.
+Zoho as a whole is a powerful software suite, so it’s no surprise its project collaboration tool is worth exploring as an Airtable alternative.
+Zoho Projects’ interface is customizable, allowing you to see everything all at once or set up filters to display only your most useful tools and information.

 Image of Nifty

-If you’ve been looking to migrate your current collaboration software into something new, Nifty is a good option.
-You can easily move your current projects from popular platforms like Asana, Basecamp, ClickUp, and more.
+If you’re looking to migrate your current collaboration software to something new, Nifty is a good Airtable alternative.
+You can easily move your current projects from popular platforms like Asana, Basecamp, and ClickUp.

 Image of Microsoft Lists

 If your team already uses Microsoft 365, you don’t have to search for collaboration software at an additional cost.
-Microsoft Lists allows teams to organize their work and track any information within a list view — akin to a beefed up spreadsheet that incorporates Microsoft’s other products.
+Microsoft Lists allows teams to organize their work and track any information within a list view — similar to a beefed-up spreadsheet that incorporates Microsoft’s other products.

-If you’re not already using Microsoft 365, Lists obviously won’t be your first choice, as there are cheaper options out there.
-However, it’s definitely a worthy add-on tool if your company is already shelling out the money for a monthly subscription.
+If you’re not already using Microsoft 365, Lists may not be your first choice, as there are cheaper options out there.
+However, it’s definitely a worthy add-on tool if your company is already paying for a monthly Microsoft 365 subscription.

 Image of Zenkit

-You’d probably choose Zenkit over Airtable for its clean, sleek interface, and affordability compared to similar platforms.
-It’s intuitive to use, but if you do have any trouble, you can book a demo or check out the many helpful video tutorials available.
+Users like Zenkit as an Airtable alternative because of its sleek interface and affordability compared to similar platforms.
+It’s intuitive to use, but if you do have trouble, you can check out the many helpful video tutorials available.

-If you’re looking for an affordable option for project management, the Projects or Base products will be your best options.
-The other add-ons could make the suite a bit pricier, but contact sales for bundle pricing if you’re hoping to integrate extra features like forms (or you can check out another option, like Jotform).
+If you’re looking for an affordable option for project management, the Projects or Base products will be your best options, though bundle pricing is available if you’re interested in more than one product.

 Jotform Tables learn more